I love to help people. If you’ve been following this blog for any length of time, that’s probably painfully obvious.

 My cousin, Don, was born in 1923.
 He died in September 2010.
 He was 87.
 That wonderful man was my right hand in the search for our Mitchell family.
 I met him many years ago when I was heavily searching for information about our ancestors.
 I loved, respected, and adored him more than I can say.
 We emailed and spoke often.
 And since his passing, my mother and I have spoken of him many times.
 I miss him.
 Terribly.
-And in that time, we’ve spoken to his son, Randy, once.
+And in that time that we have known Don, we’ve spoken to his son, Randy, once.

 Through our extended family, we heard Randy was trying to contact us to pass along his father’s genealogical papers and notes.
 Not able to find his telephone number, I consulted the internet.
 So did my mother.

 What happened next is nothing short of a miracle.
 It was driven by fate.
 Because all of our steps are ordered.
 Everything that happens is meant to happen.
 And you must believe that.
 You must.
 Because it IS so.

 This event changed the lives of myself, my mother, an 88 year old WWII veteran, and the nephew of a fallen comrade because of, what seemed to be, a simple search for our cousin.

 My mother located a Randall, who was the same age, and was convinced his location was familiar.
 I was not so convinced, but retrieved the phone number while my mother jotted down the associated email address.
 She called, left a message, and received no reply.
 She decided to email him.
 In this email, she stated she was looking for Randy, the son of Don and Irene.
 Again, she never received a reply.
 This was three-ish weeks ago.